-Kindergartens and schools may also employ an attendant of a child with physical disability (pupil or upper secondary student) if it is so specified by the SEN child placement decision. ■
+Kindergartens and schools may also employ an assistant of a child with physical disability (basic school student or upper secondary school student) if it is so specified by the SEN child placement decision.

 QUALITY ASSURANCE IN EDUCATION

 Slovenia shall endeavour to provide all participants in education with access to a high quality education and to this end, it has developed a system of quality assurance in education.